radlinskii/rustberry-pi-pico/README.md

 ## Acknowledgments

-Binaries I create, at least at the very beginning, will be inspired by `examples` directory from awesome [rp-hal-boards](https://github.com/rp-rs/rp-hal-boards/tree/main/boards/rp-pico) repo.
+Programs I create, at least at the very beginning, will be inspired by `examples` directory from the awesome [rp-hal-boards](https://github.com/rp-rs/rp-hal-boards/tree/main/boards/rp-pico) repo.